algosup/2023-2024-project-5-flutter-team-8/documents/functional_specification/functional_specification.md

 For the project, the primary focus is on front-end development, with minimal attention to back-end implementation.
 As a result, security features may not be prioritized or fully implemented in the initial version of the application.
 However, some ideas for enhancing security in future iterations include:

-1. **Authentication System**: Implementing a robust authentication system to ensure secure user access and prevent unauthorized access to sensitive data.

-2. **Data Encryption**: Utilizing encryption techniques to protect sensitive user information stored within the application's database, ensuring confidentiality and integrity.

-3. **Secure Communication**: Implementing secure communication protocols, such as HTTPS, to encrypt data transmitted between the client and server, safeguarding against interception and tampering.
+1. **Authentication System**:
+   - Employing industry-standard authentication protocols such as OAuth and OpenID Connect.
+   - Implementation of multi-factor authentication (MFA) adds an additional layer of security.
+   - Utilizing secure token-based authentication mechanisms like JSON Web Tokens (JWT) protects against common threats like session hijacking.

+2. **Data Encryption**:
+   - Advanced encryption algorithms such as AES with strong key management practices.

+3. **Secure Communication**:
+   - Secure communication protocols like HTTPS establish a secure and encrypted channel for data transmission between the client and server.
+   - Integration of TLS/SSL certificates from reputable certificate authorities (CAs) ensures the authenticity and integrity of the communication channel.
+   - Implementation of Perfect Forward Secrecy (PFS) protocols protects against the compromise of past session keys.

-4. **Input Validation**: Implementing input validation mechanisms to sanitize user input and prevent common security vulnerabilities such as SQL injection and cross-site scripting (XSS) attacks.
+4. **Input Validation**:
+   - Input validation mechanisms sanitize and validate user input to prevent common security vulnerabilities such as SQL injection and cross-site scripting (XSS) attacks.
+   - Parameterized queries and stored procedures for database interactions mitigate the risk of SQL injection by separating data from SQL commands.

-5. **Authorization Controls**: Implementing role-based access controls (RBAC) to restrict access to certain features or data within the application based on user roles and permissions.
+5. **Authorization Controls**:
+   - Authorization controls govern user access to application resources and functionalities based on predefined roles and permissions.

-6. **Monitoring and Logging**: Implementing logging mechanisms to track and monitor user activities within the application, facilitating audit trails and forensic analysis in case of security incidents.
+   - Role-based access control (RBAC) models assign users specific roles with associated permissions.

 ### 2. Performance